Virgin Media bereavement: 0800 952 2302, no death cert needed

 Early termination fees

 If the deceased was within a minimum contract term (typically 18 or 24 months), Virgin Media’s published terms and conditions do not explicitly state that early termination fees are waived for bereavement.
-There is no confirmed automatic waiver in their published policy (last checked March 2026, virginmedia.com/legal/fibre-optic-services-terms-conditions/early-disconnection-fees).
+There is no confirmed automatic waiver in their published policy (last checked June 2026, virginmedia.com/legal/fibre-optic-services-terms-conditions/early-disconnection-fees).

 In practice, some families report that Virgin Media waives fees as a goodwill gesture – but this is not a published entitlement.
-When you contact the bereavement team, ask explicitly whether an early termination fee will apply and, if they say it will be waived, ask them to confirm that in writing (by email is fine).
+When you contact the bereavement team, ask explicitly whether an early termination fee will apply and, if they say it will be waived, ask them to confirm that in writing (email is fine).
 Do not assume it is waived without confirmation.

 Equipment return